akyolh/CS361--Microservice/README.md

 To receive data: Run the generate.py file.
 This is fairly simple and no modification is needed.
 It will automatically read the exercises.txt file; if "get exercises" is written, it will overwrite it with a random exercise.
 Once that is complete, the code in request.py will reread the exercises.txt file for the newly generated random exercise.

+Here is the UML sequence to illustrate better:

 <img width="668" alt="Screenshot 2023-11-20 at 4 51 50 PM" src="https://github.com/hafsarakyol/CS361--Microservice/assets/122319766/a7d701a7-985b-4481-95a4-6e97d7b4f29e">